Using Home Grown Herbs to Create Classic Indonesian and Asian Cuisine

 Fresh basil is a fresh and citrus tasting aromatic herb which we in many of our Asian, Indonesian and western dishes.
 Basil grows very well in warmer climates so we always have plenty to use in our kitchen.
 Some dishes which include Lembeh Resort Herb Garden basil include our Fish Provencale which is prepared a la minute, our lunch time Vietnamese Fish and Rice Noodle Salad and our evening (vegetarian) Fusilli Pomodoro.

-Cloves (Cengkih): Cloves are native to Indonesia and historically they were a large reason for European traders travelling here.
+Cloves are native Indonesian herbs and historically they were a large reason for European traders travelling here.
 Cloves are used in a multitude of traditional Indonesian dishes, mainly those in which they are used for flavouring simmering liquids for fish.
 Many local Manadonese fish dishes which we serve in the restaurant incorporate cloves as well as using them in our spiced tomato soup.

 One of our most popular dishes with guests in Lembeh Resort is our Babi Buluh which is pork cooked in a bamboo tube.
 Babi Buluh is also known as “Tinorangsak” which means “gift of life”.
 The dish uses our home grown turmeric, lemongrass and chilies as well kaffir lime leaves and other aromatics to create a spicy braised Manadonese pork dish which is then baked in the bamboo.
 Tumeric is most famously used in Indonesia in “Nasi Kuning” which literally means yellow rice and is a delicious accompaniment to any Indonesian dish.

-Our team of chefs love nothing more than creating traditional and western cuisine and they are constantly working on new recipes and delicious creations to tempt our guests.
-Our menu is always evolving and we love to hear feedback about our dishes – do you have a favorite?
+Our team of chefs love nothing more than creating traditional and western cuisine with Indonesian herbs and they are constantly working on new recipes and delicious creations to tempt our guests.
+Lembeh Resort dining menu is always evolving and we love to hear feedback about our dishes – do you have a favorite?
 Wherever possible we use herbs and spices from our own organic herb garden and we pride ourselves on purchasing local produce which is organically and sustainably farmed.

 To make your booking at one of Indonesia’s best dive resorts, dive at some of the world’s best muck diving sites and experience Lembeh Resort dining, service and hospitality contact us at: email@example.com